 Impact investing takes ESG-conscious investing a step further by investing with the intention of spurring positive change in a specific community or environment.
 At Cook Wealth, our impact investing clients value different missions, like women empowerment, supporting companies with Christian values, or investing in those that combat gun violence.
 Every client is different, and our advisors go the extra mile to help build an investment strategy that is both effective and aligned with the client’s values.
 We know that the long-term payout of impact investing can be two-fold: financial gain, as well as social, environmental, and educational improvement.

-ESG-conscious investing and impact investing are a growing concern for younger investors
+ESG-conscious and impact investing are growing concerns for young investors

 This generation expects the companies they support – whether with their investment dollars or their consumption dollars – to act responsibly and transparently with concern for the environment, employees, and the community.
 Investors are calling for more from the companies they support, not just a quick or steady profit.